Check Rates and Availability

 What’s the location like?

-The Square Hotel Ginza, is a few minutes walk from Ginza and Tokyo station, making it an excellent base from which to explore Tokyo.
+The Square Hotel Ginza is a few minutes’ walk from Ginza and Tokyo Station, making it an excellent base from which to explore Tokyo.
 You’re a 5-10 minute walk from multiple metro lines, and just over 10 minutes from Tokyo Station for JR lines and the Shinkansen.

-the square ginza hotel wall mural
+the square ginza hotel wall mural of Tokyo skyline and Mt.
+Fuji

 Murals on the walls throughout the hotel | Photo by Chris Kirkland